Inside: The Best Steam Iron for Sewing and Quilting

 Me and irons; what can I say.
 I once accidentally answered the iron instead of the phone. #ouch

-I’ve dropped every iron I’ve ever owned – occasionally taking out sheetrock and once gouging a newly refinished wood floor.
+I’ve dropped almost every iron I’ve ever owned – occasionally taking out sheetrock and once gouging a newly refinished wood floor.

 An Ironing Dilemma

 As a sewist and quilter I need an iron that gets really hot and produces massive amounts of steam.
 It shouldn’t leak or spit water, and it needs to be heavy enough to sit firmly on the end of an ironing board.

 I’ve considered a steam generator iron.
 They’re heavy enough to not drop off an ironing board, but most steam generator irons require a little maintenance, and don’t have automatic shut off.
 Plus, a steam generator iron requires more space which I’m not willing to part with at this time.

 In a perfect world, I would be able to find an iron that offers the heat and steam capabilities of a steam generator iron but still has all of the other benefits of a regular iron.

 I’m here to tell you there is an iron that does this.

 Let me introduce you to the Reliable Velocity 270IR Compact Vapor Generator Iron.

 This iron combines the best of a steam generating iron with a regular iron.
 How does the Velocity 260IR do this?

 - The Velocity 270IR has a compact vapor generator with patented dual heating element technology.
 Fancy words that mean the pre-heated water is turned into steam before it reaches the soleplate.
 For us regular folks that means the iron doesn’t drip, dribble, or spit water.
 Ever!